dparksports/Litigation-Copilot/README.md

 ## Demo

-Demonstrating a preliminary, legal case analysis based on a case text file supplied using a privately deployed LLM.
+Demonstrating a Question and Answer analysis on a legal case based on a case file supplied using a private LLM.
-(LLM is like ChatGPT)
-So, no questions and answers are shared with a service provider like OpenAI or Google.
+(LLM is like ChatGPT, but no questions and answers are transferred to a service provider and shared with a service provider like OpenAI or Google.)

 ```python
 response = query_engine.query("Wbat is this case about")